-I’m a Computer Science PhD student at Cornell University advised by Austin Benson and currently working on models of human choice, especially their applications to social networks and large datasets.
-More broadly, I’m interested in understanding human behavior through algorithmic and machine learning methods.
+I’m a Computer Science PhD student at Cornell University advised by Austin Benson and currently working with Johan Ugander and Jon Kleinberg on problems around modeling preferences and ranked-choice voting.
+More broadly, I’m interested in modeling and understanding human behavior (especially choices) through algorithmic and machine learning methods.
 Last summer I interned at Microsoft Research with Jennifer Neville on recommendations in networks—the summer before that, I did research on multi-organization recommendation at Microsoft with Longqi Yang and Mengting Wan.
 I’ll be returning to Microsoft next summer to work with Jennifer Neville on recommendations in networks.

-When away from my desk, I spend my time playing guitar, biking, flying quadcopters, and (when not in a global pandemic) playing pool.
+When away from my desk, I spend my time playing guitar, biking, listening to music, flying quadcopters, bouldering, and playing pool.
 I have additional interests in spaceflight, Premier League football, and Formula 1.